Robert G. Watts: Research

 In 1969 he accepted a National Science Foundation Senior Post Doctoral Fellowship to study high temperature physics at Harvard University, but Dr. Richard Goody, with whom he intended to study, left the university that year.
 Left with an office among atmospheric scientists and oceanographers, he became interested in meteorology and oceanography, and began doing research in these areas.

 In 1976 he was invited to spend a year at the Institute for Energy Analysis in Oak Ridge, where he became interested in paleoclimatology and in the problem of global warming.
 He served as a visiting scientist at the International Institute for Applied Systems Analysis in Vienna, the Institute for Energy Analysis in Oak Ridge and Batelle Northwest Laboratories in DC.
 He is the originator and past director of the National Institute for Global Environmental Change, South Central Region at Tulane University.

 He was a member of the ASME Committee on Environmental Heat Transfer starting in 1975 and was a frequent contributor to the Journal of Geophysical Research and to Climatic Change as well as the engineering literature.

 He had research interests in and published in the fields of human response to environmental risk and in carbon-free global energy supply.

+In the late 1980s after his study of oceanography, Watts became aware that since the mass of the ocean is thousands of times the mass of the atmosphere the two must affect one another strongly.
+His editorial, “Is the greenhouse gas-climate signal hiding in the deep ocean?” pointed out that It appears that as the climate changes, dramatic changes in the locations of atmospheric actions such as storms and drought have moved toward the East in the United States.
+He suggested that ongoing climate change may be associated with shifts in the geographic patterns of storms and drought in the United States and with changes in Atlantic hurricane tracks, and he has emphasized that climate models should represent the full Earth system, including ocean–atmosphere interactions, to reliably assess future change.

 Marriage and children

-In 1962 Watts married married Judith Annette Hodes, with whom he had three children.
-They divorced in 1978.
-In 1980 he married his college sweetheart, Jean Elizabeth Kloepfer Baringer, who already had two children of her own.
+In 1962, Watts married Judith Annette Hodes; they had three children—Adam Friedrich, Jenifer Isabel, and Rachel McCaleb—and divorced in 1978.
+In 1980, he married Jean Elizabeth Kloepfer Baringer, his college sweetheart, who had two children from a previous marriage.